Stevie J And Joseline: Stevie J Reveals He’s Ready To ‘Settle Down’ With Joseline, But Is He Serious?

 However, the one good bit of news that has come out of this latest Stevie J and Joseline confrontation is that Stevie recently dropped his defamation lawsuit against Joseline.

-According to The Hollywood Gossip, Bonnie Bella is to credit for that maneuver, as well.
+According to The Hollywood Gossip, Bonnie Bella deserves credit for that maneuver, as well.

-We’ll recall that while Joseline was pregnant to Bonnie, she accused Stevie of molesting his other daughter (with former Love and Hip Hop: Atlanta co-star Mimi Faust) and taking drugs.
-This prompted Stevie to demand that Joseline undergo a psychological evaluation while claiming that she was unfit to be a mother, and — ultimately — led to him bringing a defamation lawsuit against her.
+We’ll recall that while Joseline was pregnant with Bonnie, she accused Stevie of molesting his other daughter (with former Love and Hip Hop: Atlanta co-star Mimi Faust) and taking drugs.
+This prompted Stevie to demand that Joseline underwent a psychological evaluation while claiming that she was unfit to be a mother and ultimately led to him bringing a defamation lawsuit against her.

-While, it turns out, Joseline’s accusations against Stevie J using drugs turned out to be true, he ultimately sought treatment for his addictions.
-In addition, once it was confirmed that he was, definitively, the father of Bonnie Bella, he turned his whole life around and spoke differently of Joseline from that day forward.
-Ultimately, too, he dropped the defamation lawsuit against Joseline, and promised to come together with Joseline for Bonnie Bella’s sake.
+While it turns out that Joseline’s accusations about Stevie J using drugs were true, he ultimately sought treatment for his addictions.
+In addition, once it was confirmed that he was the father of Bonnie Bella, he turned his whole life around and spoke differently about Joseline from that day forward.
+Ultimately, he also dropped the defamation lawsuit against Joseline and promised to come together with Joseline for Bonnie Bella’s sake.

 First Pic of Stevie J and Joseline’s Daughter, Bonnie Bella https://t.co/HbwEg7Jitf pic.twitter.com/SQRRWHjuFY